aws-samples/sample-eks-hybrid-nodes-raspberry-pi/README.md

 - `SETUP_VPN.md`: Steps to setup Wireguard on vpn_server
 - `SETUP_NODE.md`: Steps to setup nodeadm on the on-prem device
 - `cilium-values.yaml`: Config file used to setup Cilium
+- `karpenter.yaml`: EC2 Nodeclass and Nodepool configuration for Karpenter

 **Important Terraform Outputs:**
 - `eks_update_kubeconfig`: How to access cluster